 Order King Crab Online

-When you order king crab online or over the phone, you’ll typically have the option to choose between legs, full crabs, and claws.
+When you order king crab online or over the phone, you’ll typically have the option to choose between legs, king crab clusters, full crabs, and king crab claws.
 These options are almost always sold pre-cooked and frozen, often sold by the pound.
 The yield for king crab legs is around 70% meat; if you buy one pound of crab, you’ll have around 0.7 pounds to eat.
 Keep in mind that the percentage yield goes up as the size of the crab goes up, meaning that larger crabs, like kings, have better meat yields.
 If you can, research whether your provider keeps the shoulder attached, as this can add unwanted weight.

 Some providers will sell king crabs live, but unless you’re an experienced professional, we don’t recommend this.
-The crabs are often large and wily, making shipping extremely difficult and the cooking process even more so.
+The crabs are often large and wily, making king crab shipped extremely difficult and the cooking process even more so.
 Once your crab arrives, it will last in a home freezer for up to four months and thawed in the refrigerator for up to two days.

 - Learn more about cooking the different types of crab on our main page for buying crab online.